gsoules/MkDocs/digital-archive/docs/plugins/avantelements.md

 -   `<element-name>` is the name of an Omeka element.
 -   `<width>` is an optional integer parameter indicating the width in pixels of the text box.
 If the parameter is omitted, the text box occupies the maximum available width.

 ---
+### Textarea Rows option
+The Textarea Rows option specifies how many rows will display for a textarea element on the admin Edit page.
+The value must be an integer >= 1.
+Note some browsers automatically add one more row than what you specify.

+---
 ### Title Sync option